LEIC-ES-2021-22/3LEIC06T1/README.md

 ## Main Features
  - Check the location of FEUP's main services
  - Verify the information of each FEUP's services
+ - Check if a service is currently open (according to the student's local time)
  - Check you position and how far you are from a specific service
  - Make a reminder to go to a specific service